Quote-request guide

 Owner, sales, estimator

-No final price, discount, availability promise, dispatch, invoice, refund, or account change.
+No model-invented final price, discount, availability promise, dispatch, invoice, refund, account change, or risky advice.

 Short answer